KingMichaelPark/dotfiles/README.md

 ### Install via Brew

-Only use the rtx commands if you want python and nodejs on your system.
+Only use the mise commands if you want python and nodejs on your system.

 ```zsh
 brew install \